-- Chaperones will consist of at least 2 faculty chaperones and up to 3 parents of students sponsoring the dance. - Students may invite a guest to a school dance provided they are enrolled in another school district and they have secured a dance pass from the High School Principal in advance.
-Guest passes need to be returned to the high school office no later than noon two days before the dance is held. - Dances will not begin prior to 7:00pm and must end by 10:00pm. - Dances will be confined to the cafeteria/gym wing of the building. - Students absent from school the day of the dance, on Academic Restriction, or suspended, may not attend the dance. - All school rules and regulations are in effect - Building Use Form must be approved at least 2 weeks prior to the dance and must include the names of the proposed chaperones. - Chaperones must be approved by Building Principal before Building Use Form is approved.
+- All clubs, classes, and organizations must have prior approval through the Principal for any fundraising efforts. - No fund raising activities will be allowed to take place without this approval. - E. Posters/Postings in School - The Principal will approve posters and their placement before they are put on display. - Posters, both in school and out must be collected as soon as the event which they announce has taken place. - At all times posters must be neat, of good taste and design, and grammatically correct. - F. Dances - Chaperones will consist of at least 2 faculty chaperones and up to 3 parents of students sponsoring the dance. - Students may invite a guest to a school dance provided they are enrolled in another school district and they have secured a dance pass from the Principal in advance. - Guest passes need to be returned to the high school office no later than 12:00 PM at least 2 days before the dance is held. - Dances will not begin prior to 7:00 PM and must end by 10:00 PM. - Dances will be confined to the cafeteria/gym wing of the building. - Students absent from school the day of the dance, or suspended, may not attend the dance. - All school rules and regulations are in effect - Building Use Form must be approved at least 2 weeks prior to the dance and must include the names of the proposed chaperones. - Chaperones must be approved by the Principal before the Building Use Form is approved. - Dance Rules - All students must sign in upon arriving at the dance. - Students leaving the building may not return. - Students departing the dance before its scheduled end must sign out, indicating their time of departure. - Food and drinks are not permitted in the gymnasium. - All school rules and regulations (student code of conduct) are in effect at all dances. - Violations of the code of conduct will result in removal from the dance and a disciplinary referral.

-Dance Rules

-- All students must sign in upon arriving at the dance. - Students leaving the building may not return.
-Students departing the dance before its scheduled end must sign out, indicating their time of departure. - Food and drinks are not permitted in the gymnasium. - All school rules and regulations (student code of conduct) are in effect at all dances.

-Violations of the code of conduct will result in removal from the dance and a disciplinary referral.

-Junior Prom

-The Junior Prom may be held at the Majors Inn, on school premises, or at location approved of the Principal.
-Class must submit proposal for prom to the Principal in November.
-This must include a list of chaperones (at least four faculty), time and agenda, as well as a cost estimate.
-Any special requests or considerations must be included.

-Each student may bring one guest if they are pre-registered and approved by the high school principal.
-To be considered as a guest, all prom guests must meet at least one of the following guidelines:

-- Enrolled in a public or private high school and at least in the ninth grade

-- Home-schooled (maximum age: 18)

-- G-MU graduate (maximum age: 20)

-- Enrolled in a college, university, or trade school (maximum age 20)

-- Not enrolled in college maximum age 20

-All school rules and regulations are in effect.
+- \circ $\;$ The Junior Prom shall be held at the Major's Inn. - Class must submit a proposal for prom to the Principal in November. - This must include a list of chaperones (at least four faculty), time and agenda, as well as a cost estimate. - Any special requests or considerations must be included. - Each student may bring one guest if they are pre-registered and approved by the high school principal. - To be considered as a guest, all prom guests must meet at least one of the following guidelines: - Enrolled in a public or private high school and at least in the ninth grade - Home-schooled (maximum age: 18) - GMU graduate (maximum age: 20) - Enrolled in a college, university, or trade school (maximum age 20) - Not enrolled in college (maximum age 20) - All school rules and regulations are in effect.

-Senior Trip
+H. Senior Trip